ni/nimble/packages/nimble-components/src/anchor-tabs/specs/README.md

 ### Accessibility

 We want the keyboard interactions to match those of the standard tabs control as much as possible.
 This means conforming to the keyboard interactions of the `tablist` and `tab` ARIA roles.
 Though we don't have any elements with the `tabpanel` role, we still follow the rest of the ARIA guidelines for the roles we do have.
 An alternative would be to use a `nav` container element (which has role `navigation`) and `link` roles on each of our tabs.
 However, this would imply a different keyboard navigation scheme (`tab` key moves to next tab), and that is not what we want.
+The application developer could still wrap a `nimble-anchor-tabs` in a `nav` element to indicate that the tabs represent a landmark navigation element.

 -   _Keyboard Navigation and Focus_
     -   The tabs control will have a visual indication of which tab is active (green underline).